Have you heard of the Museum of the Bible? What is it and what can you see inside?

 2) Recall some Bible stories.

-“The Stories of the Bible” at Floor 3 gives you a chance to walk through the stories of the Hebrew Bible.
+“The Stories of the Bible” at Floor 3 lets you walk through the stories of the Hebrew Bible.

-- Explore the biblical narratives and stories of the Noah’s ark, the burning bush, the Passover, and many more in a 30-minute Thea award-winning experience.
+- Explore the biblical narratives and stories of the Noah’s ark, burning bush, Passover, and many more in a 30-minute Thea award-winning experience.

-- Walk the streets, see the sights, and chat with the villagers of the first-century Nazareth.
+- Walk the streets, see the sights, and chat with the villagers of the 1st-century Nazareth.

 - Experience the New Testament Theater, a 270-degree theater featuring the story of how Jesus’ followers grew into a thriving community.